da-liii/libmdcpp/README.md

 It is intended for [marketo](https://github.com/sadhen/marketo).

 **Note**: The implementation won't 100% support CommonMark, but aims to pass the most significant test case.
-If you find an important test case libmdcpp hasn't pass, please tell me in the issues.
+If you find an important test case libmdcpp hasn't pass or a case that would make it crash, please tell me in the issues.

 ## Install
 First of all, you need to install the dependencies.
 In **Debian Sid**, just